-Runway Length and Width - Runway 1-19 is 5,002 feet long by 100 feet wide.
+Runway Length and Width - Runway 1-19 is 5,003 feet long by 100 feet wide.
 These dimensions are generally adequate for the types of operations occurring today.
-However, to allow air carrier and commuter airline aircraft more flexibility in takeoff procedures the Charles M. Schulz-Sonoma County Airport: Airport Layout Plan Narrative Report and Technical Study recommended extending Runway 1-19 to 5,500-feet (with a 700-foot displaced landing threshold on the north end.
+However, to accomplish decoupling of the runway ends, an extension of 200 feet at this runway's northern end is proposed.

 Pavement Strength - Like the primary runway, the pavement sections are currently rated at: 60,000 pounds single-wheel landing gear, 95,000 pounds dual wheel landing gear, and 150,000 pounds dual tandem landing gear.
-The strength ratings are based on the mix
+The strength ratings are based on the mix and volume of aircraft currently using the runway.
+These ratings are adequate for the 20-year period.